 Due to recurring damage, the plate glass windows were replaced with a colored plastic mosaic in the 1970’s.
 The Lodge room was improved with carpet, paneling and theater seating.
 In 2006, adjacent property on the north side of the Lodge was purchased for parking.

 In 2013, the lobby was completely remodeled.
 The windows and doors were replaced with smaller energy efficient windows and a single entry door.
 Fencing was added along the east side of the property.
-In 2015, the bathrooms and hallway were remodeled.
-A storage building and covered patio were added in 2017.
+In 2015, the bathrooms and hallway were remodeled. in 2017 a storage building and covered patio were added and the dining room was remodeled.
 The members continue improvements to ensure the building will meet the needs of future generations of Freemasons.

 Many of Alamogordo’s community business leaders were members of the Sacramento Lodge.
-There were two notable men who served as Masters of the Lodge.
+There were several notable men who served as Masters of the Lodge.
 Brother Tom Charles, who is considered the father of White Sands National Monument, served as Master in 1922 and 1927.
 Brother Alvin Brown, a successful electrical engineer and inventor, served as Master in 1958.

 Brother Oscar E.L.
 Newman, a teacher at the New Mexico School for the Blind and Visually Impaired, served as Master in 1945.
 Brother Newman is still the only member who was appointed to serve in the progressive Grand Lodge officer line.
 He was elected Grand Master in 1963.
 Brother Newman was legally blind and traveled by bus and train to visit Lodges and attend to his duties as Grand Master.
 Two other members later served as Grand Master but they were not members at the time of their appointment the progressive Grand Lodge officer line.